DiligentGraphics/DiligentEngine/README.md

 Diligent Engine uses [CMake](https://cmake.org/) as a cross-platform build tool.
 To start using cmake, download the [latest release](https://cmake.org/download/) (3.20 or later is required).
 Another build prerequisite is [Python interpreter](https://www.python.org/downloads/) (3.0 or later is required).
-If after following the instuctions below you have build/run issues, please take a look at [troubleshooting](Troubleshooting.md).
+If after following the instructions below you have build/run issues, please take a look at [troubleshooting](Troubleshooting.md).

 <a name="build_and_run_win32"></a>
 ## Win32